xZepyx/aelyx-shell/.github/README.md

 </div>

 - **Important Notice: The shell has a lot of bugs and design issues.
-I will be redesigning the whole quickshell config please do not create issues with the current issues.**
+I will be redesigning the whole quickshell config please do not create issues with the current issues.
+I am running low on time and can't keep maintaining this shell for 3 months from now on i think and i'll be barely active online.**

 - Missing alias or function:
   - Ensure the module file is loaded in the correct order.
 Check `~/.config/quickshell/shell.qml`.